 - Take good care of your visitors.
 Happy visitors send a positive signal to Google, so provide them with interesting and engaging content.

-To start off, consider using a content management system (CMS) like WordPress and pair it with the right plugin.
+To start off, consider using a Content Management System (CMS) like WordPress and pair it with the right plugin.
 That alone will already get you quite far.
-And who knows, seeing the first visitors find your website using Google might just awaken the SEO monster in you!

 Oh and btw, remember that phone book I was talking about earlier?
 Well, assuming 160 web page URLs on one page, the phone book with the entire Google index in it would be around 50,000 miles thick!